-A student's diploma may be withheld until the student pays for any school property that has been lost or damaged.
-Upon payment for damages, or the equivalent through voluntary work, the diploma will be released.
-The student and parent/guardian shall be notified regarding the nature of the violation or damage, how restitution may be made, and how an appeal may be instituted.
+In accordance with Board Policy 3520 and Procedure 3520P, a may be withheld until the student pays for failure to pay a fine or charge related to school property that has been lost or damaged school property.
+Upon payment for damages, or the equivalent through restitution voluntary work, the diploma will be released.
+The student and parent/guardian shall be advised in writing, regarding the nature of the fines or charges, how restitution may be made, and how a student or their parents/guardians may appeal. notified regarding the nature of the violation or damage, how restitution may be made, and how an appeal may be instituted.

+Fines or charges under \$600 may be appealed to the principal/designee.
+Fines or charges exceeding \$600 may be appealed to the regional superintendent for the appropriate school region.
 When the damages or fines do not exceed \$100, the student or parent/guardian shall have the right to an informal conference with the principal.
 As in the case for appealing a short-term suspension, the principal's decision may be appealed to the superintendent and the board of directors.
 When damages are in excess of \$100, the appeal process for long-term suspension shall apply.